 A senior IT director I worked with said, "This book helps with the political problems of SAFe adoption.
 The framework diagrams tell you what to do, but Stump's book helped me figure out how to do it in a stubborn environment."

-Focusing on measurement Fawcett's guide is a one-stop-shop for all SAFe metrics within the framework.
+Focusing on measurement Fawcett's guide is a one-stop-shop for all SAFe metrics within the framework, aligning with SAFe skills needed for data-driven decision-making.

 Key topics include: